Unwind Operator

 |

 With Keep Embedding set to No, the outcome displays three objects again.
-But, this time there's no "keyADG" key in each object.
-Instead, each value from the original nested array gets separated, character by character, into one of the objects.
+This time, there's no "keyADG" key in each object.
+Instead, each value from the original nested array gets separated into one of the objects.

 Array of Objects